Amp up your property management lead gen game: How to get new owners in the door

 What’s Your Best Move?

-Pro tip: Ask your existing customers for reviews at the right moment and even consider establishing a referral program.
+Pro Tip: Ask your existing customers for reviews at the right moment and even consider establishing a referral program.

 #3: Test Paid Search Responsibly

 You might be thinking, “Well, why paid search, and why not paid social?”
-The fact is that you are able to target more granularly with Google Ads, and you generally have more opportunity to attract the right crowd when you can hone in on your audience.
+The fact is that you are able to target more granularly with Google Ads, and you generally have more opportunity to attract the right crowd when you can home in on your audience.

 According to Tariq Huq, Senior Manager of Paid Acquisition & Demand Generation at Buildium: “The key differentiator is to find ways to distill your unique value prop through your ad copy.
 You have well over 100 characters to make an impression.
 Think long and hard and be creative here, since this can really move the needle.”

-That said, the cost will vary depending on your location and the keywords you’re bidding on.
-For example, if you’re in a smaller market, it’s possible that you could get away with spending only $500 a month to test out this channel.
-More densely populated cities are likely to require roughly $2,000-$3,000 to test a campaign.
-Huq further points out: “If you decide to give paid search a go, then you have to test it for at least 30-60 days so you can learn, see what’s working, and adjust your approach.”
+More densely populated cities are likely to require roughly $2,000 to $3,000 to test a campaign.
+Huq further points out: “If you decide to give paid search a go, then you have to test it for at least 30 to 60 days so you can learn, see what’s working, and adjust your approach.”

 What’s Your Best Move?